rishi-anand/logdebugg/README.md

 3. ./logdebugger.sh

-# { NOTICE : Next logdebugg is coming soon with new features and precise help}
+# { NOTICE : Next logdebugg is coming soon with new features. }

 Report bugs to 'rishi.anand0@outlook.com'.